kparc/kcc/README.md

 ## numbers

-### vectors vs atoms
+### vectors and atoms

-The word `atom` is a synonym for `scalar value`, or simply `scalar`.
-Every language has them, and in 𝒌 they are as useful as elsewhere.
+The term `atom` is a synonym for `scalar value`, or simply `scalar`.
+Every computer language has them, and in 𝒌 they are as useful as elsewhere.
 But 𝒌 belongs to a family of *vector languages*, which means its fundamental type is an ordered set of atoms or other ordered sets.

 In 𝒌 parlance, terms `array`, `list` and `vector` are often used interchangeably and refer to the same thing, but we will stick with `vector` to avoid confusing you, because vectors are much more general than classic *arrays* and have nothing to do with *linked lists*.